 Native Configurations allow you to easily modify common configuration values that can change between different environments (development, production, staging, etc.) so you don't need to use extra logic or manually commit them to version control.
-Native configurations can be attached to any Package build or Automation.
+Native configurations can be attached to any native build or Automation.

 You can use native configs to:

 - Overwrite the unique bundle identifier or id attribute in

 - Overwrite the App Name as it will appear on the home screen of a device